• Skip to primary navigation

 The article, published recently in Scientific Journals, “A randomised controlled test in virtual reality of the effects on paranoid thoughts of virtual humans’ facial animation and expression” explains the research into how detailed programming the faces of VR characters affects experiences of paranoia in the study participants.

-Filed Under: News, Psychological Treatments Tagged With: paranoia, virtual reality, VR
+Filed Under: Impact, News, Psychological Treatments Tagged With: paranoia, virtual reality, VR

 Primary Sidebar